mjcaisse/cppnow-website/src/pages/announcements/_posts/2023-02-05-Travel-Update.md

 It may be possible to schedule pre-conference flights as normal, but you will probably need to search for one-way, multi-city, or "hacker" fares, to see those flights.

 The conference is arranging a *Boost Bus* leaving from Aspen Saturday 2023-05-13 08:00, stopping at the Vail/Eagle (EGE) airport, with a final destination of the Denver airport (DEN).
-You can purchase a pass during [conference registration](/announcements/2023/01/2023-registration-is-open/).
+You will soon be able to purchase a pass during [conference registration](/announcements/2023/01/2023-registration-is-open/).

 We are asking the community to support each other with ridesharing and information about travel options.